deconf/search-engine-insights/readme.txt

 You can submit pull requests, feature requests and bug reports on [our GitHub repository](https://github.com/deconf/Search-Engine-Insights).

-= What "Processing data, please check again in a few days" means =
+= Why "Processing data, please check again in a few days" is displayed in the admin dashboard widget? =

 When new Properties are added to Google Search Console, it may take up to a few days until the search engine stats will be available in Search Console and your Search Engine Insights plugin.

 == Screenshots ==

-1. Search Engine Insights - Impressions, clicks, position, and click through rate stats
+1. Search Engine Insights - Impressions, clicks, position, and click through rate stats on your dashboard
 2. Search Engine Insights - Reports about the location of your users, retrieved from Google Search Console
-3. Search Engine Insights - Search Console stats about your Pages
+3. Search Engine Insights - Search Console stats about your Pages on WordPress dashboard
 4. Search Engine Insights - Keywords statistics and performance reports retrieved from Google Search Console

 == License ==